bkoz/hugo/README.md

 ```

 The ```BASE_URL``` environment variable should be set to the OpenShift route.
-If the route is not known in advance, simple update the deployment config as follows:
+If the route is not known in advance, update the deployment config as follows:

-Example:

 ```bash
 $ oc get routes